cnio-bu/bollito/tutorials/pbmc/README.md

 > The files with *R2* (for *read 2*) in their names store the cDNA data.

 ### Samples file (samples.tsv)
 We will now configure the samples file, *samples.tsv*, to adjust it to our data.
-Since we are dealing with a single sample, so we will need to enter a single line:
+Since we are dealing with a single sample, we will only need a single line:

 - In the *sample* column we will enter the sample name.
 We will use the name of the dataset, *PBMC*.